OmarrAlaa17/QtContactManager/README.md

    - Navigate to the **/tests** directory and select the test suite file (e.g., `suite_Test.sui`).
 3. **Run Tests:** Click the **Run** button (the play icon) in the toolbar, or press **Ctrl+R**.
 This executes the automated test cases defined in the suite.

+### Testing Summary
+After each workflow run results file is uploaded to github artifacts and can be accessed by navigating to the workflow run on github.
+This summary contains detailed report for the application testing.

 ## Troubleshooting

 - **App cannot start error:**